berylcl/Awesome-books/README.md

 # Awesome-books
 > This is a simple html page which is contains a dynamic form about Awessom books, books title, and the author.
-I have used HTML and Javascript for this project and you can use it in your local machine just by cloning this repo.
+I have used HTML, CSS and Javascript for this project and you can use it in your local machine just by cloning this repo.

 ## 🖥️ Live Demo